Vidvox/vvedu/pages/course/course_requirements.md

 * [Numark](https://www.numark.com/product_category/controllers)
 * [Serato](https://serato.com/dj/hardware?type=controller) (many digital DJ controllers send off MIDI that can be used for live visuals)

+Discussion around MIDI controllers can be found on the [VIDVOX forums favorite MIDI controller thread](https://discourse.vidvox.net/t/favorite-midi-controller-thread/46/1).

+### Video Inputs

+Though not required, it is recommended to have a webcam or other method to get live video signals into your computer.

+Discussion around video input devices can be found on the [VIDVOX forums video capture thread](https://discourse.vidvox.net/t/video-capture-devices-thread/72/1).

 ## Online Accounts

 ### Video Sharing